OLSAS – University of Toronto

 Applicants who satisfy both the Indigenous and Mature applicant categories should select the Indigenous applicant category only and may also provide a resumé for their application.

-We encourage Indigenous applicants to outline their identification with, involvement in, and connection to their communities.
+We encourage Indigenous applicants to outline their identification with, involvement in and connection to their communities.

 Black Student Application Process (BSAP) Stream

-The University of Toronto Faculty of Law recognizes that the unique perspectives and experiences of Black individuals and Black communities deepen the talents and perspectives in law school.
+We recognize that the unique perspectives and experiences of Black individuals and Black communities deepen the talents and perspectives in law school.
 The BSAP is an important part of our commitment to ensuring that legal education is accessible to talented students from all segments of Canadian society and that the legal profession represents the diverse communities that lawyers serve.

+The BSAP stream does not have a designated quota for admission.
 You must meet the same LSAT requirements and academic requirements for admission that we seek from all candidates.
-The BSAP stream does not have a designated quota for admission.

-• select the BSAP option.
+• select the BSAP option and

 • submit a BSAP Essay highlighting why you chose this stream.